A lightened-up version with Greek yogurt and limes make this lime Caesar dressing a great healthy alternative for standard Caesar dressing.

 - 2 garlic cloves, minced

 - In a medium bowl, add all of the ingredients except the milk and whisk together until combined.
-Whisk in one tbsp of milk at a time until it reaches your desired consistency.
-It's normally 6 tbsp for me.
+Whisk in one tablespoon of milk at a time until it reaches your desired consistency.
+It's normally 6 tablespoon for me.
 Set aside and prepare salad.
 Can be refrigerated for up to 5 days.